MoneroAuth/MoneroAuth/README.md

 With MoneroAuth solutions, users are able to logon to multiple web sites, open physical doors, and control physical devices all with a single open source, permissionless, digital ID.

+**Nym Network Integration**

+We have just installed a Nym websocket client on the authbot and are now able to send messages over the [Nym network](https://nymtech.net).

 **Help Fund Development**

 You can help fund development by donating Monero (XMR) to address: 84oVrBSsmn48d4gqpBa61zcMcSkPjFKBE45g9CHM723eakiA8L5w8Vx6T84drLU5rjZRnz25rm1ZQhWHBQCL23yUAMVm7ZL